November 1, 2021

-Microlearning is sweeping the world of learning and development.
-Enabled by the rise of the smartphone, the practice of reducing learning into easy-to-digest, information nuggets is proving incredibly popular when it comes to adult learning, company training and retail training.
+Microlearning is sweeping the world of digital learning and development.
+To encapsulate the micro learning definition, it's a learning process that's enabled by the rise of the smartphone and the practice of reducing learning into easy-to-digest, informal learning nuggets.
+It is proving incredibly popular when it comes to adult learning, company compliance training, and retail training.
 Here are some fantastic implementations of great microlearning.

-If you need to train multiple staff who maybe permanent or temporary and who may be spread across the globe about a new-or-updated product, getting them into one place for training is impractical while sending out traditional eLearning is going to run into issues regarding infrastructure, computer access and ability to use the equipment.
-By far the most practical method is to embrace ubiquitous phone ownership and distribute a great microlearning lesson to your learners.
+If you need to train multiple staff who may be permanent or temporary and who may be spread across the globe about a new-or-updated product, getting them into one place for training is impractical while sending out traditional eLearning is going to run into issues regarding infrastructure, computer access and ability to use the equipment.
+By far the most practical elearning solution is to embrace ubiquitous phone ownership and distribute a great micro learning lesson to your learners.

 In this example, we can see how retail staff can learn about an updated Macbook with key messages being reinforced regardless of whether a learner got the answer right or wrong.
 You can find out more about product training.

 Who doesn’t love health and safety training?
-This perennial bugbear of an HR department can be easily addressed with great microlearning.
+This perennial bugbear of an HR department can be easily addressed with great micro learning.
 All of your employees own phones – whether they’re Gen-Z or Baby Boomers.
-By using analytics, HR can see who has and who hasn’t completed the course and Push Notifications can be used to remind learners regarding this.
+By using analytics on the learning software, HR can see who has and who hasn’t completed the course and Push Notifications can be used to remind learners regarding this.

-If you’ve a series of incredibly un-engaging learning questions, why not use incredibly engaging gameshow-like microlearning to present them.
-In this example of great microlearning, learners can earn points depending on which questions they answer and how fast they answer them.
+If you have a series of incredibly unengaging learning quizzes, why not use incredibly engaging gameshow-like micro learning to present them.
+In this example of great micro learning, learners can earn points depending on which questions they answer and how fast they answer them.
 Offering prizes to the best performers (or teams of learners) provides further motivation.

-Many organisations will have heavily invested in training content already.
+Many organizations will have heavily invested in online training content already.
 One of the great things about microlearning is that it can be used to augment existing programs and infrastructure.
-By utilising engaging microlearning templates (by uploading existing content and questions to them) you can easily create highly-engaging microlessons that are fun and very effective.
+By utilizing engaging microlearning templates (by uploading existing content and questions to them), you can easily create highly engaging and effective learning objects like microlessons and quizzes.

 If you need to train your retail staff on what to say to customers, what not to say to them and how stuff works, then mobile-based microlearning is for you.
-You can send operational guides and lessons to all staff (or potential staff), wherever they are, instantly.
+You can send operational guides, lessons, and other corporate learning materials to all staff (or potential staff), wherever they are, instantly.

 You may want to help reinforce elements of a sales script to ensure that they have absorbed the knowledge transfer you had imparted to them previously.
 The following example allows learners to drag and drop answers into the correct order to ensure they’re focusing on the correct features at the correct times.

-Alternatively, you could check that a sales person actually understands what features do and how they are linked by creating a lesson which asks you to draw a line that connects linked answers.
-The interactive nature is far more engaging and effective than simply barraging learners with multiple choice options.
-At the end of the day, reinforcement helps embedding.
+Alternatively, you could check that a salesperson actually understands what features do and how they are linked by creating a lesson that asks you to draw a line that connects linked answers.
+The interactive nature is far more engaging and effective than simply barraging learners with multiple-choice quizzes.
+At the end of the day, reinforcement helps to embed.

-For more retail-based microlearning examples, check out how Pandora jewellery’s training courses achieve completion rates of over 90% when using mobile-based microlearning to train its customer-facing retail staff.
+For more retail-based microlearning examples, check out how Pandora jewelry’s training courses achieve completion rates of over 90% when using mobile-based microlearning to train its customer-facing retail staff.

 Once in a while, it is good to refresh your employees with knowledge essential to their job.
-There are several refresher courses that adopts microlearning by delivering their lessons bite-sized, which helps with the absorption of information by the employees.
-There may be additional information that the employees need to know regarding their roles and microlearning is the best approach with their busy schedules.
+There are several refresher courses that adopt micro learning by delivering their lessons bite-sized, which helps with the absorption of information by the employees.
+There may be additional information that the employees need to know regarding their roles and micro learning is the best learning solution with their busy schedules.

 Orienting your employees with the company policies and other company guidelines is made easier with microlearning.
-HR initiatives can be delivered through the use of microlearning systems which your teams can take anytime.
-Make dissemination of information more fun with an interactive mobile-based eLearning platform.
+HR initiatives can be delivered through the use of different learning software and microlearning systems which your teams can take any time.
+Make dissemination of information and learning materials more fun with an interactive and mobile-based training platform.

 Training retail staff in task-driven actions can be relatively straightforward when compared to performing internal company training with corporate staff.
 But, whether you’re looking for an alternative to dragging an office full of busy workers into a central location or giving individuals knowledge on how to perform or behave in certain scenarios, microlearning can be a great aid.

-In these corporate microlearning examples we check that a learner understood a situation regarding a scheduling issue by using interactive lessons.
+In these corporate eLearning examples, we check that a learner understood a situation regarding a scheduling issue by using interactive lessons.
 There’s more information on how to create the perfect micro lesson plan, here.

-These lessons are perfect examples of point of need training–information that is available on-demand which help with a very-specific situation without getting lost in noise.
-They can be distributed instantly and even done on a commute (you can read more about point-of-need, which is also called just-in-time (JIT) training, here).
+These learning materials are perfect examples of point of need training–information that is available on-demand–which helps with a very specific situation without getting lost in the noise.
+As a learning solution, they can be distributed instantly and even done on a commute (you can read more about point-of-need, which is also called just-in-time (JIT) training, here).

-There are many other types of microlearning, but if you’d like to know how EdApp’s rapid authoring tool effortlessly creates microlearning for such lessons and how content can be tailored to your organisation’s existing system – making your training dramatically more effective – get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up.
+There are many other types of microlearning, but if you’d like to know how EdApp’s rapid authoring tool effortlessly creates microlearning for such lessons and how content can be tailored to your organization’s existing learning management system – making your online-learning dramatically more effective – get in touch at firstname.lastname@example.org.
+You can also try EdApp’s SAAS LMS and authoring tool for free by signing up.

 Related: Why microlearning works

-Great microlearning courses typically sees eLearning course completion rates soar from under 20% to well over 80% – and that’s before adding games and incentives.
-If you’d like to know more about implementing it at your organisation, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.
+Great microlearning courses typically see eLearning course completion rates soar from under 20% to well over 80% – and that’s before adding games and incentives.
+If you’d like to know more about implementing it at your organization, get in touch at email@example.com.
+You can also try EdApp’s Mobile learning management systems and authoring tool for free by signing up here.